ultimatemember/ultimatemember/readme.txt

   - Added GDPR template to get overwritten in the theme directory
   - Added member directories' custom sorting labels
   - Added ability to use custom metatable for faster requests for Member Directories
+  - Added ability to request Erase or Download user data via Privacy tab at the Account page

 * Bugfixes: